AlexanderLincoln/GettingData/CodeBook.md

 >The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+## Analysis Process

+Select measurements from the original data are summarized for each subject and activity.

+We only look at the measurements that are mean or standard deviation, and then show the average of each.

+These are the steps: